Chapter 18.60

 18.60.230 Landslide hazard areas.

+The following development regulations are required for any area identified as landslide hazard (a type of geologically hazardous area).
 A development proposal on a site containing a landslide hazard area shall meet the following requirements:

 A. A minimum buffer of 50 feet shall be established from all edges of the landslide hazard area.
 The buffer shall be extended as required to mitigate a steep slope or erosion hazard or as otherwise necessary to protect the public health, safety and welfare;